yingyeothon/nodejs-actor-system/README.md

 - Check if it can build to JavaScript properly.
 - Check if it passes all tests we write.
 - Check the version of this package.
-- `npm publish` If you want to deploy it as alone.
+- `yarn publish` If you want to deploy it as alone.
-- Or if you want to deploy all of them, do `npm run build` and `npm run deploy` at the root directory that deploy all things after build and test them.
+- Or if you want to deploy all of them, do `yarn workspaces run publish` at the root directory that deploy all things after build and test them.

 ## License